Maine Field Coordinator

 Claire Polfus Maine Conservation Resources Manager

-The Maine Field Coordinator serves as the support staff for field-based trail and conservation stewardship efforts in Maine.
+The Maine Field Coordinator is a 20-week position and serves as the support staff for field-based trail and conservation stewardship efforts in Maine.
 The Maine Field Coordinator works within the framework of the federally-legislated Cooperative Management System to strengthen and enhance the mission of the Appalachian Trail Conservancy (ATC) and support the volunteer stewardship heritage of the Appalachian National Scenic Trail (ANST), a unit of the National Park Service (NPS).

 Serves as a field representative in the state, coordinates closely with the local A.T. volunteer management club, the Maine Appalachian Trail Club (MATC), to ensure ATC and NPS standards are achieved, and provides logistical support and technical expertise as necessary.
 The position:

-- Assist Maine Conservation Resources Manager and Trail club volunteers in multi-year Capital Planning and prioritization.
+- Assist Maine Program Manager and Trail club volunteers in multi-year Capital Planning and prioritization

 Supports core ATC and NPS programs.
 These include, but are not limited to: